TheCleverDire/Vermonte-API-Bot/README.md

-# Lynn3
+# Vermonte API Bot

-General purpose discord bot, mostly used for connecting to other APIs around the internet.
+General purpose discord bot, mostly used for connecting to APIs around the internet such as Minecraft, Classicube and many others.

-`This bot was made for my own server and I will not provide support for anything, but feel free read my ugly code`
+# API's currently supported by the bot:
+* Classicube
+* Minecraft
+* Twitch
+* Twitter
+* CS:GO
+* IMDB
+* Discord Invites (May merge into Discord API section)
+* Mixer
+* OSU
+* Status API's (Currently not Mojang or Classicube)
+* UrbanDictionary
+* Discord User (May expand this soon)
+* Weather
+* Wynncraft

 # Requirements:
 * Python 3.something